amaltsanthosh/a432c8a758171e5cde25/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+Please run the following commands

-* System dependencies
+* bundle

-* Configuration
+* rails db:create

-* Database creation
+* rails db:migrate

-* Database initialization
+* rails db:seed

-* How to run the test suite
+Please run the test using this command

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* rspec

+Please find the api collection in the root folder of the project.